Let mindful eating guide you instead!

 The scenic route is safe

-This keeps you on the scenic route of your life – familiar and seemingly safe because it feels predictable: Eat.
+I get it!
+Following a familiar variation of “eat less, exercise more” keeps you on the scenic route of your life – seemingly safe because it feels predictable: Eat.
 Repent.
 Repeat.

-Hey, I had a lot of time to think while hiking!
+I obviously had a lot of time to think while hiking!

 Stick with me here… again, I am not judging people who can’t or don’t want to hike.
 You do you.

-My point is, if you are a person who has struggled with your eating for a long time and have tried one diet program after another, perhaps it is time to get off the beaten path!
+My point is, if you’re a person who has struggled with your eating for a long time and have tried one diet program after another, perhaps it’s time to get off the beaten path!

 Can mindful eating guide you to a peaceful relationship with food?

 I took this photo to show you what inspired the metaphor of your mindful eating guide.
-We were following a trail to Double O Arch when this trail sign seemed to point to the end of the giant rock “fin” we were walking on – see our shadows?
-We had to simply trust that someone knew what they were doing!
-Sure enough, when we got to the end, there was an easy way down to continue on our journey.
+We were following a trail to Double O Arch when this trail sign seemed to point to the end of the giant rock “fin” we were walking on – see our shadows below?

-If you just might be ready to begin your journey to a more peaceful, joyful relationship with food, I would love to guide you!
-Download this packet to learn how you can grab one of the few remaining seats in our next Mindful Eating Virtual Retreat!
+If you just might be ready to begin your journey to a more peaceful, joyful relationship with food, we would love to be your guide!
+Click here to see the different ways we guide you to eat mindfully.
+(And here’s how you can grab one of the few remaining seats in our next Mindful Eating Support Community Level 1 series!)

 I know it can feel a little scary, even risky, to try something new, but believe me, you are not going there alone.
 You will have a guide and a map to take you to a completely new place in your relationship with food.